 Are All Drug Offenses Charged as Felonies?

 Although a majority of drug offenses are charged as felonies, a couple are not.
 For a first-time marijuana possession offense, you could be charged with a misdemeanor.
 However, subsequent offenses are charged as felonies.
-Also, depending on the purpose, offenses such as possessing, manufacturing, delivering, or advertising drug paraphernalia can result in a punishment of up to 30 days and jail and a fine.
+Also, depending on the purpose, violations such as possessing, manufacturing, delivering, or advertising drug paraphernalia can result in a punishment of up to 30 days in jail and a fine.
 However, some paraphernalia offenses can be charged as felonies.

 Are the Penalties the Same for All Drug Crime Convictions?